THE META-EKPHRASIS RESIDENCE

 Duration:

-Number of artists in residence at one time
+Number of scholars in residence during a session

 4 (+2)